attending financial aid workshops

 Applying for Student Aid

 To apply for federal financial aid, you must fill out the Free Application for Federal Student Aid (FAFSA).
 It can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which you are requesting aid.
+(Please note: Beginning in 2016, students will be able to file the FAFSA starting in October instead of the following January.)
 At the financial aid workshop, speakers will go over important aspects of filling out the FAFSA.
 Topics may include:

 Determining Financial Need